 Social psychology refers to the way in which people interact with each other, and this can be very helpful in web design.
 Think about real-time relationships: aren’t we all prone to make judgments based on the actions of other people around us, or at least to look for their approval and validation?

-Color psychology is probably the most complex psychology consideration in design, and it may really make or break your design.
+Color psychology is probably the most complex psychological consideration in design, and it may really make or break your design.

 Making the appearances, interface, or access to basic information complicated will not make your website look unique, and it certainly won’t attract more visitors.
 Creating a great website is possible even without Dreamweaver, as long as you know how to position features.